Ando: Building Slack from Scratch

 Ando has been quiet since inception.
-No funding announcement, no publicly available product, no launch party.
+No funding announcement, no publicly accessible product, no launch party.
 It feels very David and Goliath — a small crew of obsessive builders going up against Slack and Microsoft Teams, who have dominated the space for over a decade.

-At first glance, there are many ways this could be intractably difficult.
-The first is replacing products of sheer ubiquity.
+When I first heard about the concept, the vision seemed intractably difficult.
+Replacing products of sheer ubiquity is its own challenge.
 Most of us have spent our entire professional lives inside Slack or Teams.
 As I write this, you might already hear the anxiety-inducing rattle-knock sound, a phantom message in your head.
 The other prevailing narrative is that foundation models will absorb everything and reduce applications to thin wrappers.
-Yet underneath initial skepticism, I felt drawn to Ando’s opposing argument: that interfaces will continue to matter, and that the feelings a platform evokes are a real and enduring form of defensibility.
-I spent a few weeks with the team as part of what I call an “independent field study” to understand the wager firsthand.

 If you met them, I suspect you would want this quirky, motley crew to win.